Our Intent for Reading

 The principles of the writing model are to:

-- Implement a structured approach to teaching writing, where children complete one piece of extended writing a week.
+- Implement a structured approach to teaching writing, where children build stamina for writing by regularly completing extended pieces.

 - Provide opportunities for children to read and respond to texts as models for writing.